tranquilit/WAPT-Documentation/source/wapt-usage/wapt-windows-update.rst

   :align: center
   :alt: List of wua button on console

-The :guilabel:`Trigger the scan of pending Winfows Updates` button  will launch the scan on the client, it will list all updates flagged for the OS.
+The :guilabel:`Trigger the scan of pending Windows Updates` button will launch the scan on the client and list all updates flagged for the OS.
-You can scan the client from the console like that or with command-line ``wapt-get waptwua-scan``
+You can scan the client from the console like that or using :command:`wapt-get waptwua-scan` from command-line.

 .. hint::

-  Every 30 minutes, server will scan every clients;
+  Every 30 minutes, the WAPT Server will look for updates that have been requested at least once by WAPT Clients and that have not yet been downloaded and cached.
-  if an update is waiting and isn't on waptserver yet, it will dowload it from microsoft servers.
+  If an update is pending, the WAPT Server will download it from official Microsoft servers.

   You can force this scan with the :guilabel:`Download index and missing cabs from Microsoft Web site` button in tab :menuselection:`Windows Updates --> Windows Updates list`

-When an update is ``pending``, it's waiting for the server to accept the installation or will do it automatically

 .. figure:: wapt-wua-console-pending.png
   :align: center
   :alt: WUA pending example

-If you want to download from the console, use :guilabel:`Trigger the download of pending Winfows Updates` button .
+If you want to download from the console, use the :guilabel:`Trigger the download of pending Windows Updates` button.

-the command-line for downloading kb from the client is ``wapt-get waptwua-download``, it will scan status of windows against current rules and download missing kb and send result to server.
+The command-line for downloading kb from the client is :command:`wapt-get waptwua-download`, it will scan status of windows against current rules and download missing kb and send the result to server.

-If you want to install the pending update, command-line is ``wapt-get waptwua-install`` But if you want to install from console, click on :guilabel:`Trigger the install of pending Winfows Updates` button .
+If you want to install the pending update(s), use :command:`wapt-get waptwua-install` from the command-line prompt.
+If you want to trigger the installation from the console, click on :guilabel:`Trigger the install of pending Windows Updates` button.

 .. hint::